ixd704/MT16Tracker/README.md

-There is a virtual machine image available here that will allow you to compile your code to run on it: https://drive.google.com/file/d/1CSSgpR9fipYMpJrM-eVudqqgNHH85TV1/view?usp=sharing
+There is a virtual machine image available here that will allow you to compile your code to run on it: https://drive.google.com/file/d/1CSSgpR9fipYMpJrM-eVudqqgNHH85TV1/view?usp=sharing I have set the password to P@ssw0rd1.
+Just cd to ltib and then build what you want with ./ltib -m scbuild -p menu as an example of building the menu program.

 A zip file with firmware 3.0.2 is available from here: https://drive.google.com/file/d/1YM4f6Cs4oUiwHL6A9qKIXOBQm_qkc59I/view?usp=sharing